-Later in 2017, Entertainment Weekly reported that there was a fifth Game of Thrones prequel in the works at HBO, this one led by GoT co–executive producer Bryan Cogman, one of the show’s most prolific writers, having penned more episodes than George R.R.
+Later in 2017, Entertainment Weekly reported that there was a fifth Game of Thrones prequel in the works at HBO, this one led by GOT co-executive producer Bryan Cogman, one of the show’s most prolific writers, having penned more episodes than George R.R.
 Martin.
 Martin blogged his excitement, adding that he would personally work on the project alongside Cogman.
 But in April 2019, Cogman admitted that HBO passed on the pitch and said, “So it is a good-bye.
 I am done with Westeros.”

-They’ll likely all be prequels.
+Whatever we get, they’ll likely all be prequels.